2022 Donors

 At the Western Golf Association/Evans Scholars Foundation, we change lives — on golf courses, in classrooms, and in communities.
 Our world-class amateur and professional golf events enable us to provide deserving caddies with transformational college educational experiences that go well beyond full tuition and housing scholarships.
 In doing so, we prepare young people to become leaders who give back so that others may follow.

-In 2021, the Western Golf Association and Evans Scholars Foundation continued a path of record growth despite the unprecedented challenges of the past two years.
+In 2022, the Western Golf Association and Evans Scholars Foundation continued on a path of record growth — thanks to supporters who rallied in the final stretch to put The Promise Campaign over the top!

 John Kaczkowski